SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 with assets that combine dollar-like stability with yield generation.
 However, existing solutions, particularly stablecoins, suffer from inherent flaws: they are often centralized, opaque, and yield-free for holders.

-USDN aim to solve this by operating a fully decentralized structured product.
+USDN aims to solve this problem by operating a fully decentralized structured product.
 Its architecture eliminates dependencies on centralized exchanges (CEXs) or custodial intermediaries.
 Instead, users need to provide a predefined asset in order to mint USDN or open long leveraged positions.
 This asset can indirectly bring incentives to users and be able to use financial products.